Awakened

 Incongruity

-When you cause a creature to gain corruption points, you remove an equal number of corruption points from yourself.
+You’ve learned to use the corruption around you to purify yourself.
+When you cause a creature to gain corruption points using your abilities, you can remove an equal number of corruption points from yourself.
+You may remove a maximum number of corruption points equal to your proficiency bonus per long rest.

 Fueled by Corruption